AltropInc/alt/doc/script/InterfaceClass.md

 # Interface Class

 A class can be declared as an interface class using the keyword `interface`.
-An interface class can only have member classes with deferred [functor](Functor.md) interfaces, although the keyword `deferred` is not required in an interface class.
+An interface class can only have [deferred functions](Inheirtance.md) interfaces, although the keyword `deferred` is not required for a function defined in the interface class.

-cannot have any member object/value declaration.
-It cannot have any constructor or destructor either.
-An interface class can only have member classes with deferred virtual constructor interfaces, although the keyword `deferred` is not required:

 ```altscript
 interface class ButtonInterface
 {